-- Sentor management position in mental health center serving 6000 consumers Responsibilities include development, implementation and monitoring of strategies and systems to continuously improve the quality of services to consumers.
-Assure compliance, to state and federal regulations. - Develop and matritain systems to assure fidelity to evidence based practices. - Continuous development of EMR and associated staff training. - Establish and maintain outcome measures and their incorporation into QUUR Initiatives. - Develop and implement projects to improve the quality of care. - Chair of agency Safety Committee.
+- Senior management position in mental health center serving 6000 consumers

+Responsibilities include development, implementation and monitoring of strate - Responsibilities include development, implementation and monitoring of strategies and systems to continuously improve the quality of services to consumers.
+Assure compliance to state and federal regulations. - Develop and maintain systems to assure fidelity to evidence based practices. - Continuous development of EMR and associated staff training. - Establish and maintain outcome measures and their incorporation into QI/UR initiatives. - Develop and implement projects to improve the quality of care. - Chair of agency Safety Committee.